-To investigate how our model reproduces the aerosol properties of the Mt Pinatubo eruption, we ran three sets of transient

-30 (no nudging) simulation ensembles (5 ensemble members per set) using: SALSA2.0, M7, and M7 with 1.2 geometric standard deviation for the accumulation and coarse mode (denoted as M7stratmod).
+To investigate how our model reproduces the aerosol properties of the Mt Pinatubo eruption, we ran three sets of transient (no nudging) simulation ensembles (5 ensemble members per set) using: SALSA2.0, M7, and M7 with 1.2 geometric standard deviation for the accumulation and coarse mode (denoted as M7strat).
 This modification applies also to the tropospheric aerosol.
 For each model configuration, the ensemble consisted of five 30 month simulations that were preceded by a one year spin up.
-In each ensemble run, we have perturbed offline anthropogenic aerosol emissions by values of the order of 10-6 which is an insignificant number for emission strengths but due to the chaotic nature of the atmospheric model, changes the model dynamics.
+In each ensemble run, we have perturbed offline anthropogenic aerosol emissions by values of the order of $10^{-6}$ which is an insignificant number for emission strengths but due to the chaotic nature of the atmospheric model, changes the model dynamics.

-The emission settings are identical to those used The setup for the volcano emission was identical to the one was used by Niemeier et al. (2009) and Laakso et al. (2016).
-In addition, to see how much the current model differs from the previous

-5 generation model, we also included simulated aerosol properties from a MAECHAM5-SALSA simulation (Laakso et al., 2016) where the name MAECHAM5 refers to the middle-atmosphere configuration of ECHAM5.
+The emission settings are identical to those used by Niemeier et al. (2009) and Laakso et al. (2016).
+In addition, to see how much the current model differs from the previous generation model, we also included simulated aerosol properties from a MAECHAM5-SALSA simulation (Laakso et al., 2016) where the name MAECHAM5 refers to the middle-atmosphere configuration of ECHAM5.
 In this model setup, SALSA1 was modified so that subregion 2 was extended to cover subregion 3, similarly to SALSA2.0 in order to properly simulate the growth of the particles in high sulfur conditions (see Section 2.3).